 \section{Freedom of quantum evolution}

-Experiments and observations provide solid evidence that quantum principles apply to the physical world from at least the smallest scales probed by the particle colliders to macroscopic and even cosmological distances.
-The validity of quantum description on the accessible microscopic scales is verified, for example, by the precision measurements of renormalization running of the coupling constants and other parameters of the Standard Model due to quantum radiative corrections.
-At larger scales numerous experiments confirm accurate and detailed predictions of atomic and condensed matter physics, relying on quantum description of electrons and the electromagnetic field.
-On macroscopic scales quantum mechanics is also tested with precision in, e.g., SQUID systems and quantum optics.
-Even on the largest observable cosmic scales quantum entanglement and the superposition principle are strongly suggested by the success of the inflationary paradigm, explaining the observed angular power spectra of cosmological inhomogeneities by inflationary amplification of the vacuum quantum fluctuations.
+Experiments and observations provide solid evidence that quantum principles apply to the physical world from the smallest scales probed by the particle colliders to macroscopic and even cosmological distances.
+The validity of quantum description at the accessible microscopic scales is verified, for example, by the precision measurement of scale ``running'' of the renormalized couplings and other parameters of the Standard Model due to quantum radiative corrections.
+At larger scales experiments confirm accurate and detailed predictions of atomic and condensed matter physics, relying on quantum description of the electrons and electromagnetic field.
+On macroscopic scales quantum mechanics has also been tested with precision in quantum optics, quantum networks and communication, and other experiments (e.g., recently, with massive mechanical oscillators\ct{entang_massive_Natur_18}).
+Even for the largest observable cosmological distances quantum entanglement and the superposition principle are strongly favored with the successful predictions of the inflationary paradigm, explaining the observed cosmological inhomogeneities as amplified vacuum quantum fluctuations.

-In this section we highlight a peculiar but logically unavoidable consequence of the cornerstone superposition principle of quantum theory at the accessible energies.
-This observation will guide us toward identifying in Secs.~\ref{sec_structure}-\ref{sec_why_the} realistic dynamical quantum field systems as emergent phenomena in a generic set of almost arbitrary static objects.
+This section highlights a peculiar logical consequence of the cornerstone superposition principle of quantum physics on the accessible scales.
+This observation will guide us toward identifying in \scts{sec_structure}-\ref{sec_why_the} realistic dynamical quantum fields as emergent phenomena in the generic set of almost arbitrary static entities.

-Let us consider quantum degrees of freedom that are described by commuting field operators~$\hat f^\alpha(\xv)$.
-Here the discrete label~$\alpha$ denotes a field type or/and the component of a field multiplet (e.g., a spin or isospin projection).
+Let us consider quantum degrees of freedom that are described by commuting (bosonic) field operators~$\hat f^\iota(\xv)$.
+Their discrete label~$\iota$ denotes a field type or/and specifies the component of a field multiplet (e.g., spin or isospin projection).
 The continuous label~$\xv$ of the field operators belongs to a 3-dimensional manifold.
-It is physically interpreted as the spatial coordinate in some coordinate frame.
-In this paper we discuss bosonic (commuting) fields.
-Fermionic (anticommuting) fields also naturally exist within the fundamental construction that is established in the sections below.
-We delegate a detailed description of the fermions and their evolution, with natural possibility for local supersymmetry, to a later paper.
+It can be physically interpreted as the spatial coordinates in some coordinate frame of the physical points associated with the respective field degrees of freedoms.